 eiffel-tower-content-localisation-enonic

 Localizing content to different contexts have always been a tough nut to crack.
-Do you separate your content in completely separate projects in different regions and markets—complete with separate teams and processes—or do you simply use the same project, while using different translations based upon it?
+Do you split your content in completely separate projects and teams in different regions and markets, or do you simply use the same project with different translations based upon it?

-The engineers of Enonic have scratched their heads over how to solve, not just translation, but wholesale localization of content across, not just different regions, but markets as well.
-Our solution is a model based on layering, which adds required layers in different places in your content hierarchy.
+The Enonic solution is a model based on layering, which adds layers in different places in your content hierarchy.

-As mentioned in the intro, localization is ripe with difficulties.
-As a foundation you have data—content—complex enough on its own accord.
-But in the case of localization, a given organization may want to show its content in multiple languages, or even show different content for each region it is represented—and it’s important to remember that some regions or countries have several languages.
+Localization is ripe with difficulties.
+A given organization may want to show its content in multiple languages, or even display different content for each region where it is represented.
+Also, some regions or countries have several languages.

 Adding to this complexity is: